 - Route journeys south on Friday for two loops of fast, sandy tracks in Calamuchita Valley.
 The morning ends with a super special in a Villa Carlos Paz theme park.

 - Second leg heads west into Punilla Valley for two identical loops, the theme park roads again closing the morning action.

-- Sunday climbs up to the rock strewn roads of the Traslasierra mountains, famed for its moonlike landscape, and includes the classic El Cóndor and Giulio Cesare tests.
+- Sunday brings gruelling rock strewn tracks in the Traslasierra mountains, famed for their moonlike landscape, and includes classic El Cóndor and Giulio Cesare tests.

 - The contrast between soft roads in the Santa Rosa de Calamuchita Valley and rocky, narrow tracks in the Traslasierra mountains.

 - Sandy gravel roads become heavily rutted for the second pass and moving out of the ‘rails’ can pitch a car off the road.

 - Many river crossings in the valleys which become wide and deep in wet weather.

 - Early autumn in the southern hemisphere brings a risk of fog and possibly even ice in the mountains.

 - Drivers raise the ride height to cope with rutted roads for the second pass of stages.